Please create a free account below, or login by clicking here.

 The English Setter goes way back; it is a breed of dogs that have been notably existent since the 19th century.
 Athleticism and endurance are some of the breed’s strength.
 Famous for its use as a gun dog, this breed is desirable among dog owners who are seeking a fairly obedient dog that has a very good work ethic.
-Discover more about our English Setter puppies for sale below!
+Petland is honored to offer first-class English Setters puppies and our caring team of puppy specialists will help answer any questions you may have.

 The English Setter exists in different colors; common ones are the Blue Belton, Orange Belton, Tri-color, Liver Belton, Lemon Belton, Chestnut Belton.